emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 """
 {
 	"file_to_obfuscate": "s3://my_ingestion_bucket/new_data/file1.csv",
-	"pii_fields": ["name", "email"]
-}
+	"pii_fields": ["<some header>", "<some other header>", etc] }
 """
 ```
 <br> <br>
-The value of key "file_to_obfuscate" is a string representing a path to the file in an Amazon Web Services (AWS) S3 bucket and comprises these parts: <br>
+The value of key "file_to_obfuscate" in the json string is a string representing a path to the file in an Amazon Web Services (AWS) S3 bucket and comprises these parts: <br>

- - __'my_ingestion_bucket'__ is the name of the S3 bucket. <br>
+ - __'my_ingestion_bucket'__ is the name of the S3 bucket <br>
- - __'new_data/file1.csv'__ is the name of the key under which the S3 bucket stores the file. <br>
+ - __'new_data/file1.csv'__ is the name of the key under which the S3 bucket stores the file <br>
- - __'file1.csv'__ is the name of the file that contains fields, some of which have data to be obfuscated.<br><br>
+ - __'file1.csv'__ is the name of the file that contains some PII fields, the data under which this library will  obfuscate.<br><br>

-The value of key "pii_fields" is a list of strings, each of which represents a field in file file1.csv whose data this module must obfuscate.
+The value of key "pii_fields" in the json string is a list of strings, each of which represents a field in file file1.csv whose data this module must obfuscate.
 <br> <br>
-This module obfuscates the data in file file1.csv under the specified PII fields then converts the file into a bytestream.
+This module obfuscates data in file file1.csv under the specified PII fields then converts the file into a bytestream.
 This module then returns that bytestream.
 <br> <br> <br>